BhavyaTiwari/House-Price-Prediction-for-houses-in-Delhi/README.md

 # House-Price-Prediction-for-houses-in-Delhi

-This project uses Linear Regression, a machine learning algorithm to solve the problem of predicting house prices of houses in New Delhi, India.
+This project uses Linear Regression, a Machine Learning algorithm, to solve the problem of predicting house prices of houses in New Delhi, India.

 # Model used